 how you made them feel."

 Never work alone

-"Hey, you guys need any Cold Fusion done?"
+"Hey, you folks need any Cold Fusion devs?"

 Share what you know

 Pay it forward.

 How to find and get a job (by @jewelia)

 - witchat.github.io - Women in Tech Slack